 Hawaii Life Real Estate Brokers will not tolerate verbal or physical intimidation, harassment, or threats of violence toward any Associate or Employee.
 No talk of violence or joking about violence will be tolerated.
 “Violence” is defined to include physically harming another, shoving, pushing, harassment, verbal or physical intimidation, coercion, brandishing weapons, and threats or talk of violence.
-Any Associate or Employee who believes that the actions or words of another associate, employee, customer, client, vendor, or third party constitute intimidation, harassment, or a threat of violence should report it as soon as possible to the Principal Broker or Broker-In-Charge.
+Any Associate or Employee who believes that the actions or words of another associate, employee, customer, client, vendor, or third party constitute intimidation, harassment, or a threat of violence should report it as soon as possible to the Director of Sales.
 All complaints of intimidation, harassment, or threats of violence will be investigated promptly and will be kept confidential to the extent possible.

 Any Associate or Employee who is found after appropriate investigation to have engaged in any intimidation, harassment, or threat of violence to another associate, employee, customer, client, vendor, or third party will be subject to disciplinary action, up to and including termination.

 Hawaii Life Real Estate Brokers prohibits retaliation against any Associate or Employee who has made a good-faith complaint of intimidation, harassment, or threat of violence or who has cooperated with the investigation of such complaint.

 Hawaii Life Real Estate Brokers recognizes that individuals, sometimes to the extent that their abilities and senses are impaired, use substances such as alcohol and drugs.
 Our position regarding substance abuse is the same whether alcohol, marijuana, illegal drugs, prescription drugs or controlled substances are involved (“substances”).